-You may reply to any individual post, or make an additional post using the "Reply" button.
-When you reply, you enter your text in the left hand box - and you will see how the text will be displayed when your reply is posted, to the right.
-This is very useful for text formatting (Bold, Italics, Markdown formatting, etc).
+You may reply to any individual post, or make an additional post using the 'Reply' button.
+When you reply, you enter your text in the left-hand box – and you will see how the text will be displayed when your reply is posted, to the right.
+This is very useful for text formatting (Bold, Italics, Markdown formatting, etc.) - see below.

-When you've finished your post, click the Reply button, below the text box, and your reply post will be added to the Topic.
-It really is that simple - and, if you need to edit, after it is posted, just click the Pencil icon to re-enter the text box to edit.
+When you've finished your post, click the Reply button below the text box, and your reply post will be added to the Topic.
+It really is that simple – and, if you need to edit your reply after it has been posted, click the Pencil icon to re-enter the text box.

-Now you know how to Post a Reply, it's time to look more closely at some Advanced Functions available...
+Now you know how to Post a Reply, it's time to look more closely at some of the Advanced Functions.

 Using the Landing Page

-Here, we have highlighted 7 of the functions you will find on the Landing Page ...
+Here, we have highlighted seven of the functions you will find on the Landing Page.

 Using my Forums

-The 8 top-level Categories - Help, Regions/Nations, Culture, etc. - are visible to everyone but your membership of Hub Groups will determine the individual Public and Private forums that are available to you.
+The eight top-level Categories - Help, Regions/Nations, Culture, etc. - are visible to everyone, but your membership of Hub Groups will determine the individual Public and Private Forums that are available to you.

-You can join any Public forum by searching for the associated Hub Group by clicking on the 3 Bars (Hamburger) icon in the top right and selecting 'Groups for Forums'.
+You can join any Public Forum by searching for the associated Hub Group by clicking on the Three lines (hamburger) icon in the top-right corner and selecting 'Groups for Forums'.

-This will give you the Hub Groups list, which you can search by entering text in the box at the top, or simply scroll down to find the one you want.
-Click on Join to join the group and get access to its Public forums, or click on the name for more info.
-See - Find and join now...
+This will give you the Hub Groups list.
+You can search by entering text in the box at the top, or simply scroll down to find the relevant Group name.
+Click on Join to join the Group and get access to its Public Forums, or click on the name for more info.
+See the page Join groups for more information.

-To join a Hub Group's Private forums, you will have to be invited into the Hub Group, so you will need to ask one of the Group Admins to join you via the Hub.
+To join a Hub Group's Private Forums, you will have to be invited into the Hub Group, so you will need to ask one of the Group Admins to invite you to join via the Hub.

 Some discussions may be read-only for most people, with only certain people able to contribute (e.g. Hints and Tips).

-You may see this because you have clicked a link, on another Platform like Mattermost, but that link goes to a Forum you are not joined to.
-What to do:
+You may see this because you have clicked a link on another Platform, like Mattermost, which takes you to a Forum that you are not part of.
+To fix this: